Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 We got 600 billion bucks from them to invest in our country.

 So obviously it was just a way to negotiate.
-And it also happens to raise revenue and boost manufacturing.
+And it also happens to raise raise revenue and boost manufacturing.

 those are ancillary events.
 Okay, if you're negotiating to reshore manufacturing,